Installation and Setup

 uses an Excel hierarchy diagram, including:

-Tree Diagram template
+Your Decision Tree Diagram templates

 or any template that features an Excel Hierarchy Chart

-Excel 2010 and higher — convert the diagram to SmartArt graphic
+Convert the diagram to SmartArt graphic

-and select the radio button to Convert to SmartArt Graphic.
+Double click anywhere on the diagram, and select the radio button to Convert to SmartArt Graphic.

-you will need to delete it, and insert a new one.
+Tip: If you did ANYTHING to the chart before converting it to SmartArt Graphic you will need to delete it, and insert a new one.
 Insert > SmartArt > Hierarchy

 Suggested workflow sequence